Which RV Insurance and Roadside Assistance Are Best for Full-Time RV Living

 While we feel having Progressive insurance is our best bet, as we said, their roadside left us stranded for three days.

-When we switched to Good Sam/National General, we gave their roadside a try.
-We had a few issues with them; without getting into the details, we simply did not care for their service.
-Although it’s a little more pricey, we switched to Coachnet, who has been great.
-Several of their services are unlimited – which is something lacking with both Good Sam and Progressive’s roadside services.
+When we switched to Good Sam/National General for insurance, we also decided to give Good Sam’s Roadside Assistance a try.
+We had a minor issue or two with them but, from what we have seen, most people are happy with their service, which is very reasonably priced.
+In the end, although it’s a little more pricey, we tried and stayed with Coachnet, who has been great.
+Several of their services are unlimited – which is something that at the time is/was lacking with both Good Sam and Progressive’s roadside services.
 Their customer service is great, and the providers they have sent out to help us seem to have been far superior to that of Progressive and Good Sam’s solutions.

 There you have it.
 In our experience, the best combination is Progressive Insurance with Coachnet Roadside.
 Have you had different experiences?
 Let us know in the comments!